idontknow700/idontknow700/README.md

 Here are some ideas to get you started:-->

 Something about me-
-- Lead developer in CMIT's website and worked as a dev in PSIT
+- I’m currently learning Topological Quantum Field Theory and interested in mathematical physics
-- I’m currently learning Quantum Field Theory & General relativity
+- Worked as lead developer in CMIT's website and as a dev in PSIT
 - Ask me about my present works if any questions
 - How to reach me: aryanbhatia21@iisertvm.ac.in